AryanJassal/best-guys/README.md

 ## Notes

-This site is currently not dynamically expandable or support administrator/staff access.
-It only has two product pages.
-If I have extra time, then maybe I can work on improving the code base, but as I am the sole developer and this needs to be done following a strict deadline, some corners might be cut.
+The site is meant to be a quick prototype of sorts.
+When I have extra time, then maybe I can work on improving the code base, but as I am the sole developer and this needs to be done following a strict deadline, some corners might be cut.